unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ---
 ## Hough Transform<a class="anchor" id="7-bullet"></a>

-Hough Transform is a popular technique to detect any shape, if we can represent that shape in mathematical form.
+Hough Transform is a popular technique to detect any shape if we can represent that shape in mathematical form.
 It can detect the shape even if it is broken or distorted a little bit.
-We won't go too deeper to analysis the mechanism of hough transform rather than giving intuitive mathematical description before implementing it on code and also provide some resource to understand it more in details.
+We won't go too deeper to analyze the mechanism of Hough transform rather than giving intuitive mathematical description before implementing it on code and also provide some resource to understand it more in details.

 ---
 **Mathematical Formulation:**

-We all know that, a line in Cartesian form has the equation:
+We all know that a line in Cartesian form has the equation:

 $y = mx + c$